 Flying or driving, consider these winter travel ideas that are ideal with kids of almost any age.

-5 Awesome Winter Getaways With Kids You Haven’t Thought Of
+5 Awesome Winter Getaways With Kids You Can Plan Today

-Not all snowy winter getaways need to involve skiing.
-For either a week or a long weekend, consider family resorts like Woodloch Pines (read about our stay) or Rocking Horse Ranch.
+Not all snowy winter vacations need to involve skiing.
+For either a week or a long weekend, consider family resorts like Woodloch Pines (read about our stay) or Skytop Lodge.
 They offer winter activities like tubing, ice skating, snowshoeing, cross-country skiing as well as indoor pools.

 Or save money by booking a vacation rental home in a winter destination that offers those activities, plus things like a winter festival or hot springs.